 Enjoy these shipping rates for up to 10kits!

-If your shipment was seized (International Orders), we will provide a 50% discount applicable on your next purchase.
+On the off chance that your shipment was seized (International Orders), we will give a half markdown pertinent on your next buy.
 Please contact us for more information.

 Minimum Order: 1 kit (10 vials) / price is per kit